AMD-AIG-AIMA/gpt-fast/README.md

 - For speculative decoding on very large models such as Llama 3.2 90B, you can use the drafter in a seperate gpu with `--draft_device` arguments.

 #### Interactive Text Generation with Web UI
-To run the gradio app to interact with the model, use the following command:
+To run the Gradio app to interact with the model, use the following command:

 ```bash
 python app.py --checkpoint_path <download_dir>/<HF_model/repo_id>/model.pth